Quantitative stability for the complex Monge-Ampere equations: Stability estimates for fixed singularity type

 for every $0<\epsilon<1$, where $h(s)=(-\tilde{\chi}(-s))^{1/2}$ for every $0 \le s \le \infty$.

 In particular, if $c_{\mu}=0$ then $\capK_{\omega}\{u_1<u_2-\epsilon\}=0$ for every $\epsilon>0$, and then $u_1\geq u_2$ on whole $X$. \end{theorem}

 The standard domination principle corresponds to the case where $c=0$ and $\mu:=0$.
-A non-quantitative version of this domination principle in the non-K\"ahler setting was obtained in \cite{Guedj-Lu-3}.
+A non-quantitative version of this domination principle (\emph{i.e,} for $\mu=0$) in the non-K\"ahler setting was obtained in \cite{Guedj-Lu-3}.
 In order to prove Theorem \ref{the domination}, we need the following result which is an immediate consequence of the Chern-Levine-Nirenberg inequality:

 \begin{proposition} Let $\theta\leq A\omega$ be a closed smooth real $(1,1)$-form (where $A\geq 1$ is a constant) and $\phi$ be a model $\theta$-psh function with $\varrho:=\int_X\theta_{\phi}^n>0$.
 Let $0 \le w \le 1$ is an $\omega$-psh function and $\psi$ is the unique solution to the problem